G-Linski/where-am-i/README.md

 ## Geolocation
 We can use JavaScript and a 3rd party API to get our location.
-This includes country, IP address and more.
+This includes country, IP address and more
 To learn more about the API, feel free to click [here.](https://ip-api.com/)